practicalcomputerscience/MicrobenchmarkGPHLlanguages/20 - language versions/README.md

-A work in progress, but not in this sense: when I've tested the last language, the version of the first language probably has already become outdated.
+A work in progress, but not in this sense: when I've tested the last language, the version of the first language probably has already become outdated and I have to fix this.

+Usually, I've no intention to re-test a language when an update has been published.
+But I may do so, when I feel the need for further tests or potential improvements.
+This has already happened once at least.

 <br/>